 Additionally, you’ll benefit from the Energizing Comfort feature, an innovative system that links together the climate control, seating, heating and music systems.

-By doing this, drivers have the option to choose between six carefully tailored, expert-made programmes for activation or relaxation.
-Spoiler alert: the front seats also have a built-in massage function.
+By doing this, drivers have the option to choose between six carefully tailored, expert-made programmes for attention or relaxation.

 - State-of-the-art safety equipment

 - Handles its size beautifully

 - Price tag isn’t exactly budget-friendly

 After the world was Z4-less for many years BMW announced they were to reintroduce their topless two seater in 2018, and there’s no arguing it’s one of the most gorgeous cars on our roads.

 There are three trim levels to pick from, ‘Sport’, ‘M Sport’ and ‘M Models’, with prices starting at £37,115 going all the way up to £49,185 for the most powerful M40i version.